 In summary, new in situ data as well as satellite observations strengthen AR5 and SROCC findings that various phenological metrics for many species of marine organisms have changed in the last half century (high confidence), though many regions and many species of marine organisms remain under-sampled or even unsampled.
 The changes vary with location and with species (high confidence).
 There is a strong dependence of survival in higher trophic-level organisms (fish, exploited invertebrates, birds) on the availability of food at various stages in their life cycle, which in turn depends on phenologies of both (high confidence).
 There is a gap in our understanding of how the varied responses of marine organisms to climate change, from a phenological perspective, might threaten the stability and integrity of entire ecosystems.

-Terrestrial biosphere
+Terrestrial Biosphere

 Growing season and phenology changes

-AR5 WGII briefly discussed large-scale changes in the length of the growing season but made no confidence statement about observed trends.
+The AR5 WGII briefly discussed large-scale changes in the length of the growing season but made no confidence statement about observed trends.
 However, AR5 did conclude with high confidence that warming contributed to an overall spring advancement in the NH.